ducminh11102012/IOSLab/README.md

 ## 🧠 What if…

-What if your Mac could behave like this:

 ```text
 1 codebase → 30 devices → 4 iOS versions → all at once
 ```

-Not sequential.
-Not queued.
-Not delayed.

 **Simultaneously.**